Introduction of statewide flexible hours

 Priority of access guidelines

-Services must first apply the Priority of Access criteria.
+Services must first apply the Priority of Access (PoA) criteria.
 Then locally developed criteria can be applied.

-In addition, eligible children residing within the early roll-out local government areas will be prioritised for access to Three-Year-Old Kindergarten in those areas.
+Eligible children residing within the early roll-out local government areas will be prioritised for access to Three-Year-Old Kindergarten in those areas.
 This means that these children must be allocated a kindergarten place before applications from families living outside the local government area are considered.
-Children who are eligible for Early Start Kindergarten funding continue to have Priority of Access to a place in a 15-hour week kindergarten program, regardless of where they live.
+Children who are eligible for Early Start Kindergarten funding continue to have PoA to a place in a 15-hour week kindergarten program, regardless of where they live.

 Children's starting ages

-In line with the school starting age in Victoria, children born between January and April can start school at four years of age.
-This will mean that some children will be two years old when their Three-Year-Old Kindergarten year starts.
+In line with the school starting age in Victoria, which stipulates children born between January and April can start school at four years of age, some children will be two years old when their Three-Year-Old Kindergarten year starts.

-Under the National Quality Framework, the minimum educator to child ratio for children under three years of age is 1:4, while for children three years of age and older the ratio is 1:11.
+Under the National Quality Framework, the minimum educator to child ratio for children under three is 1:4, while for children three and older the ratio is 1:11.

 Funding an additional year of kindergarten

-Currently, children in Four-Year-Old Kindergarten program who have developmental delays in two or more key areas of development and would benefit from a second year of kindergarten, are eligible to access a second year of funded kindergarten following an assessment by an early childhood teacher.
+Children in a Four-Year-Old Kindergarten program who have developmental delays in two or more key areas of development, and would benefit from an additional year of kindergarten, can access an additional year of funded kindergarten.
+This requires an assessment by an early childhood teacher.